 While a base 10 set is ideal because the proportions are 3 dimensional, easy to hold, and have correct proportions (the size of a 100 block is literally the size of 10 sets of 10 blocks), the set takes up a LOT of space.
 This printable is flat and can be laminated and stored in a sandwich bag or in a binder.

-Simply click the “buy now” button below to get the PDF instantly emailed to you.
+Simply head to my Etsy printable shop to get the PDF instantly emailed to you.
 Be sure to check your spam filter if you don’t see it right away!

 The size of these manipulative pieces are not proportional, meaning the 10 blocks are not the same size as ten 1 one blocks put together.
 However, each block has an easily identifiable number/color.